14th & 15th April 2026

 - What’s the most meaningful benchmark you use internally?

-- How do you compare maturity across different industries and geographies?
+- How do you compare maturity across industries?

-- Should benchmarking be standardised or remain sector-specific?
+- Should benchmarking be standardized or remain sector specific?

 08:00 - Registration & Networking Breakfast